-The watercourses within the area of the trail are mostly intermittent in nature Though they still are direct fish habitat as fish have been found in the area of all crossings in HCA's watershed.
+The watercourses within the area of the trail are mostly intermittent in nature, although they still are direct fish habitat, as fish have been found in the area of all crossings in the HCA's watershed.
 The fish will move to deeper pools when the shallower sections dry up.
 This highlights the importance of ensuring all crossings are constructed to facilitate fish passage to avoid trapping fish and preventing them from being able to access the deeper pools of the system for refuge.

 No new trail development is proposed that could adversely affect water resources.
-Should replacement of culverts, bridges and boardwalk features along the off-road trail be required, HCA will adhere to federal, provincial and local policies and regulations.
-See Section 4.0 for more information.
+Should replacement of bridges culverts, and boardwalk features along the off-road trail be required, HCA will adhere to federal, provincial and local policies and regulations.